 Heteronormativity in the development sector: where are we now?

-Join this IIED Debates event to explore gender and sexual diversity in the development sector, and how heteronormative discourse has evolved in the past decade.
+This IIED Debates event explored gender and sexual diversity in the development sector, and how heteronormative discourse has evolved in the past decade.

 The sustainable development sector has made significant advances to champion social inclusion, equity and participatory processes.
 Yet mainstream development agendas have struggled to consider gender and sexual diversity.

-This online event will explore how heteronormativity in the development sector has evolved over the past decade, and why we need joined-up thinking and solidarity across and beyond progressive sexuality causes now.
+This online event explored how heteronormativity in the development sector has evolved over the past decade, and why we need joined-up thinking and solidarity across and beyond progressive sexuality causes now.

 Eleven years ago, Susie Jolly published an article detailing the ways that international development work was heteronormative, assuming heterosexual gender stereotyped household models and framing sexuality as a problem of ill-health or violence, rather than a potentially pleasurable contributor to wellbeing.

 Jolly revisited her assessment in a recent paper 'Is development work still so straight?
 Heteronormativity in the development sector over a decade on'.
 Over a decade later, while the sector is largely still heteronormative, LGBTI and sexual pleasure have now made an entry into development discourses.
 Funding and action however remain limited.
 And both LGBTI and pleasure have been co-opted at least to some degree to reinforce other intersecting axes of inequality.

 In this IIED Debates event, Jolly reflected on the possibilities of an integrated approach to sexuality which goes beyond identity politics or a focus on pleasure, to recognise the links between different dimensions of sexuality, as well as how they are impacted by the political and economic environment.